Facing criminal charges can be a stressful and frightening ordeal. It’s normal to worry about your future and your

 Our Scranton criminal defense lawyers have a proven track record of getting the results our clients need.
 We have a comprehensive understanding of the Pennsylvania legal system, which includes state and federal laws.
-With a former two-term district attorney for Lackawanna County, former chief public defender for Lackawanna County, and a former assistant public defender for Lackawanna County on staff, we are prepared to fight on your behalf.
+With a former two-term district attorney for Lackawanna County and a former chief public defender for Lackawanna County on staff, we are prepared to fight on your behalf.

 Do I Need a Criminal Defense Attorney?

-It’s crucial to not only have a criminal defense attorney by your side before, during, and after your trial but you also need to have the right lawyer.
-Without the proper knowledge of criminal law, you could spend years behind bars and be fined thousands of dollars.
-Even seemingly minor charges can result in serious fines and a criminal record that can follow you for the rest of your life.
+It’s crucial to have the right criminal defense lawyer by your side before, during, and after your trial.
+Without proper knowledge of criminal law, you could spend years in prison as you face thousands of dollars in fines.
+Even minor charges can result in serious fines and a criminal record that will follow you for the rest of your life.

 Even if you’re only under suspicion, you need someone to protect your rights.
-Our Scranton criminal law firm will work to get the charges dismissed or dropped altogether before your legal situation gets even more complicated.
+Our Scranton law firm will work to convince the court to dismiss or drop your charges altogether before your situation gets worse.